 FREQUENT CANCELLATION POLICY

 By signing this form, you are acknowledging that there is a late cancellation/no-show fee for sessions and that it requires 24 hours notice to avoid the fee.
-Additionally, after two consecutive late cancellation/no-shows (within 2 weeks), you will be informed that one more such late cancellation/no-show will result in a removal from your scheduled recurring appointment.
-After three consecutive late cancellation/no-shows (within 3 weeks), you are removed from the calendar and notified that you will have a limited window to reclaim that appointment time.
+Additionally, after two cancellations/late cancellation/no shows, you will be informed that one more such cancellation/late cancellation/no show will result in a removal from your scheduled recurring appointment.
+After three cancellation/late cancellation/no shows (within 3 months), you are removed from the calendar and notified that you will have to reach out to the office the week of a desired appointment.
 No response results in the allotted time being scheduled with a new or existing client.

 Please read this carefully.
 This notice describes how mental health information about you may be used and disclosed and how you may obtain access to this information.